PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 Lets breakdown every part of above program to understand it in more details.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**.section .data**
+.section .data
-**output:**
+output:
-        **.ascii "Hello World..."**
+        .ascii "Hello World..."
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data section starts here.
-We declare string names output that has value hello world stored in it.
+We declare string output that has value hello world stored in it.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**.section .text**
+.section .text
-**.globl _start**
+.globl _start
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-_start is the starting function like main. _start is special label that is associated with entry point function.
+_start is the entry point function like main. _start is special label that is associated with entry point function.
-.globl directive telling linker that we want to export this function so it will be available for modules outside this file.
-LibC actually calls this entry point hence it is important to export this _Start function.
+.globl directive tells linker that we want to export this function so, it will be available for modules outside this file.
+LibC actually calls this entry point hence, it is important to export this _start function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**_start:**
+_start:
-        **movl $4, %eax**
+        movl $4, %eax
-        **movl $1, %ebx**
+        movl $1, %ebx
-        **movl $output, %ecx**
+        movl $output, %ecx
-		**movl $14, %edx**
+		movl $14, %edx
-        **int $0x80**
+        int $0x80
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We want to print the value to console.
 Hence we are using system calls for that purpose.
 Each Linux system call is given unique number.
-We are using 4 which is sys_write system call.Then we want to put this string to stdout.
+We are using 4 which is **sys_write()** system call.Then we want to put this string to stdout.
 Linux treats everything as file.
-So 1 is file descriptor for stdout.So we fill the registers will following values
+1 is file descriptor for stdout.So, we fill the registers with following values

 >    EAX - system call number

 >    EBX - file descriptor number

 >    ECX - actual string

 >    EDX - length of string

-After loading proper values inside registers we issue software interrupt using int instruction.
+After loading proper values inside registers we issue software interrupt using **int** instruction.
 There are software interrupt and hardware interrupts.
 Hardware interrupts have higher priority than software interrupts.
 Even within software interrupts there is priority.